War of 1812: Bermuda

-Canadas
+The Canadas

 After the war, pro-British leaders in Upper Canada demonstrated a strong hostility to American influences, including republicanism, which shaped its policies.
 Immigration from the United States was discouraged and favour was shown to the Anglican Church as opposed to the more Americanized Methodist Church.

-The Battle of York showed the vulnerability of Upper and Lower Canada.
+The Battle of York showed the vulnerability of Upper and Lower Canada (The Canadas).
 In the decades following the war, several projects were undertaken to improve the defence of the colonies against the United States.
 They included work on La Citadelle at Quebec City, Fort Henry at Kingston, and rebuilding Fort York at York.
 Additionally, work began on the Halifax Citadel to defend the port against foreign navies.
 Akin to the American view that it was a "Second War of Independence" for the United States, the war was also somewhat of a war of independence for Canada.
 Before the war Canada was a mix of French Canadians, native-born British subjects, loyalists and Americans who migrated there.
-Historian Donal Hickey maintains that the war that threatened Canada greatly helped to cement these disparate groups into a unified nation.
+Historian Donald R. Hickey maintains that the war that threatened Canada greatly helped to cement these disparate groups into a unified nation.